Stop! Your Lease Extension in Sunbury Could Be FREE

 Decision in Hounslow

-An example of a Lease Extension case for a Sunbury residence is 147 Redford Close in June 2012.
+An example of a Lease Extension case for a Sunbury premises is 147 Redford Close in June 2012.
 The Tribunal determined the lease extension premium to be at £4,200 This case affected 1 flat.
 The unexpired residue of the current lease was 82.93 years.